dyson/dokku-docker-options/README.md

 Docker docker options was merged into dokku at https://github.com/progrium/dokku/commit/df8f4fb8824550518b07c87ac56aba568bd81295

 There is no need to use this plugin if your running a dokku version after this.
-This plugin will not longer be maintained.
+This plugin will no longer be maintained.

 dokku-docker-options
 ==================================